atteeela/image-process/README.md

 To process images with GraphicsMagick we need to be able to call the `gm` binary from within our service function.
 Generally this is done by using your language's process management features to execute the binary as a sub-process.
 When using Python we recommend and use the [sh](https://amoffat.github.com/sh) package that presents a simple way to call external binaries from within your service.
 However it's important to note that techniques exist in every language to call an binary embedded within the service - your service is running in a secure, custom container and you can do anything as needed inside it.

+#### Root Directory

+We use the [StackHut runtime functions](http://stackhut.readthedocs.org/en/latest/creating_service/service_runtime.html) to obtain the location of the service on the filesystem from `stackhut.root_dir`.
+This is used to reference embedded resource files, in this case embedded fonts needed by the `memeGenerate` function.